NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(B) has one more hitbox duration frame to better match the animation
 - 4A counter window sped up
-- Act4A cannot be subbed (TODO: Is this same as vanilla?)
+- Act4A can be subbed on the first frame only (TODO: Is this same as vanilla?)
 - 5X
     - Adjustments to duration, sizes, and damage is applied on the cinematic portion
     - Does 10+65 from 10+50